Tips & Advices/ FAQs

 Peru’s climate varies by season and region.
 The coastal region (Lima) has two clear seasons, summer (December – March) and winter (May – October).
 Summer temperatures in this region can reach 80°F. Winter is generally damp and chilly, with temperatures dropping to 53°F. This region sees little rain, but can see mist and drizzle during the winter.
 The coastal area of Ica (Paracas, Nazca) enjoys warm dry weather throughout the year, with average temperatures around 75 – 80°F. The highlands region of Peru (Cuzco, Puno, Urubamba, Machu Picchu, Huaraz, Arequipa) have a dry temperate climate that also experiences two distinct seasons.
 The dry season (May – October) consists of sunny days and cold nights with very little rain.
 The rainy season in the highlands runs from December to March.
 Temperatures can change drastically during the day in this region, sometimes varying as widely as highs around 65°F and lows of 35°F during the same day.
 The jungle region (Amazon Jungle) is tropical and humid.
 Throughout the year temperatures range from mid to upper 80s during the day and drop into the 70s during the night.
 The summer months (April – October) are considered the dry season, though despite this name it should be remembered that it rains two-thirds of the year in the rainforest.
 The rainy season (November – March) sees frequent showers and high river levels.

-whether you are interested to climb up the keen Wayna Picchu mountain, from where you could see Machu Picchu from different angle, there is an additional fee of US$30 per person; there is a limited amount of people a day (400-person) in two groups of 200-person, the first group between 7:00 am to 8:00am, and the second group between 10:00 am to 11:00 am, so please let us know at the moment you book the whole trip, and we will book it for you; however, the availability of the spaces are available and subject to the booking of the spaces from all over the world, sometimes the spaces would be sold out, so there would not have any chance to book for you.
+Whether you are interested to climb up the keen Wayna Picchu mountain, from where you could see Machu Picchu from different angle, there is an additional fee of US$30 per person; there is a limited amount of people a day (400-person) in two groups of 200-person, the first group between 7:00 am to 8:00am, and the second group between 10:00 am to 11:00 am, please, let us know at the moment you book the whole trip, and we will book it for you; however, the availability of the spaces are available and subject to the booking of the spaces from all over the world, sometimes the spaces would be sold out, so there would not have any chance to book for you.
 Anyway, we will be informing it to you.

 Passport information must be submitted to PERU SUMMIT at least 30 days prior to departure.
 This information is necessary to issue Machu Picchu train tickets, and Machu Picchu entrance fee.